Pangolins need stricter protection in Ghana

-Pangolins and its usefulness became a topical issue last year when it was initially linked to the transmission of COVID-19.

-It, however, turns out to be false as studies by researchers including; Frutos et al., 2020 proved otherwise.
-These unique mammals rather make a priceless contribution to the ecosystem through their activities, particularly their support to crop production.
+The pangolin last year gained global media attention when it was suspected to be the source of the much-dreaded COVID-19.
+However, some researchers, including, Frutos et al., 2020 have declared the ever- harmless mammal innocent.
+This unique species rather makes a priceless contribution to the ecosystem through their activities, particularly their support to crop production.

 Professor Alfred Oteng-Yeboah, a renowned Botanist and Global Biodiversity Advocate, says pangolins play a critical role in the ecology just as other organisms and make the system complete.